jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes However, while this does not result in an error, it also does not make any changes.
+.notes While this does not result in an error, it also does not make any changes.
 The reason for this is that the app account is not the owner of the password hash table, and only the owner of the table or a superuser can grant privileges on the table.

 <pre style="font-size: 30px; margin-top: 210px;"><code>GRANT SELECT ON account_password_hashes to my_account;
 <b>WARNING:  no privileges were granted for "account_password_hashes"</b>